 |JFD||Design, supply and servicing of diving and subsea equipment, submarine rescue and special operations services||Defence, commercial and defence diving, hyperbaric and submarine rescue||UK, Australia, Singapore, Sweden|

-The Offshore Oil division supplies a range of services and equipment to the global oil and gas industry.
-This includes the design and engineering of specialist equipment, platform maintenance and modiﬁcation, well testing support, subsea operations and maintenance services.
-James Fisher is also established as a world leader in artificial lift specialist completion technology and innovative accessory tools for electrical submersible pumps.
+Our Offshore Oil businesses supply a range of services and equipment to the global oil and gas and renewable energy industries.
+This includes the design and engineering of specialist equipment and technology, platform maintenance and modiﬁcation, well testing support, subsea operations and maintenance services.

 Our principal businesses